Travel Guide Customize Your Trip

 Kailashnath

-Mahadev temple statue is the tallest statue of Lord of Shiva in the world.
+Mahadev temple is the world’s tallest statue of the Lord Shiva.
 It is the second biggest Mahadev temple.
 The devotee also visits this temple during Shivaratri.
-About 10 thousand visitors come to visit this temple during Maha Shivaratri is the tallest temple in the world, this temple hold lot of beliefs about lord Shiva.
+About 10 thousand visitors come to see this temple during Maha Shivaratri.
+It is the tallest temple in the world, and this temple holds a lot of beliefs about lord Shiva.
 This temple is less crowded than the Pashupatinath temple.
-During Maha Shivaratri festival, devotee dance and sing.
-This temple also decorates with light all around.
+During the Maha Shivaratri festival, devotees dance and sing.
+This temple is also decorated with light all around.

-Bonfire is also lighted in the route of this temple.
-This temple is situated on the border of Bhaktapur and carves districts.
+A bonfire is also lit on the route of this temple, which is situated on the border of Bhaktapur and Carves districts.
 During Shivaratri, there is a different program at this temple.
-Devotees visit this temple because this temple is located in a very peaceful environment.
-A resort, spa, yoga center, health club, and meditation center are also opened in the area of this temple.
+Devotees visit this temple because it is located in a very peaceful environment.
+A resort, spa, yoga center, health club, and meditation center have also been opened in the area of this temple.

 1. Shivaratri morning

-On the day of Maha, Shivaratri festival, devotees wake up early in the morning and take a sunrise bath they offer water to the sun.
+On the day of the Maha, the Shivaratri festival, devotees wake up early and take a sunrise bath.
+They offer water to the sun.
 Then, they offer prayer to the lord sun, Vishnu, and Shiva.
-Then after devotees visit Shiva temple to their nearest and give customary bath to Shiva linga.
-Mainly women come to the Shiva mandir and perform traditional Shiva linga puja and seek blessing from Lord Shiva.
-Since there will be much crowd on the temple, devotees wait for their turn.
-While doing puja devotee circumambulate the Shiva linga three or seven times.
-After that devotee pours milk or water on Shiva linga.
+Then, devotees visit the Shiva temple and give customary baths to Shiva linga.
+Women mainly come to the Shiva mandir, perform traditional Shiva linga puja, and seek blessings from Lord Shiva.
+Since there will be a crowd at the temple, devotees wait for their turn.
+While doing puja, devotees circumambulate the Shiva linga three or seven times.
+After that, the devotee pours milk or water on the Shiva linga.

 1. Ritual bath of Shiva linga

-According to Shiva Puran devotee will have to offer Shiva linga special bath with milk, yogurt, honey, sandalwood paste, and rose petals.
-While bathing Shiva linga devotee will have to chant “OM Namah Shivay”.
-After that devotee will have to take some particular and rare leaves from the forest.
-Some of the important levees that you will need to have for Shiva puja are Agela and Marmelos which is also commonly known as Bilwa or wood apple.
-After that devotee decorates Shiva linga with flowers and garlands.
+According to Shiva Puran, devotees must offer Shiva linga unique baths with milk, yogurt, honey, sandalwood paste, and rose petals.
+While bathing, Shiva linga devotee will have to chant “OM Namah Shivay.”
+After that, devotees must take some particular and rare leaves from the forest.
+Some of the essential levees you will need to have for Shiva puja are Agela and Marmelos, also known as Bilwa or wood apple.
+After that, the devotee decorates Shiva linga with flowers and garlands.
 Other ingredients needed for Shiva puja are mentioned below:-

-Bael leaves – Bael leaves are required for Shiva puja as it is believed that offering Bael leaves is a process of purification of the soul.
+Bael leaves—Bael leaves are required for Shiva puja, as it is believed that offering them is a process of soul purification.

-Vermilion paste – Vermilion paste is commonly known as Sindoor.
-As one of the significances of Shivaratri is this is the day of the wedding of Lord Shiva and parfait.
-So Sindoor is offered to Lord Shiva.
+Vermilion paste—Vermilion paste is commonly known as Sindoor.
+Shivaratri is the day of Lord Shiva’s wedding to Parfait, so Sindoor is offered to Lord Shiva.

 Food items – food items are offered to almost all Hindu gods.
-So people offer food items are offered to Lord Shiva to ensure that the lord fulfills all desires of the devotee.
+So, people provide food items to Lord Shiva to ensure that the lord fulfills all the desires of the devotee.

-Incense and Lamp – during worshipping lord Shiva devotee offer Dhoop and Diya to the lord.
-Lighting Dhoop and Diya are believed to be conducive to the attainment of knowledge.
+Incense and Lamp—When worshipping Lord Shiva, devotees offer Dhoop and Diya to the lord.
+Lighting Dhoop and Diya is believed to be conducive to attaining knowledge.

 1. Night worship of Lord Shiva

-As Shivaratri festival means the night of Lord Shiva so devotees worship Lord Shiva during the day as well as during the night.
+As the Shivaratri festival means the night of Lord Shiva, devotees worship Lord Shiva during the day and night.
 Devotees stay all night singing and worshipping Shiva linga.
-All devotees gather on Shiva Mandir at night to sing and dance.
+All devotees gather at Shiva Mandir at night to sing and dance.
 People spend the entire night listening to the story of Lord Shiva.
-The priest does the main puja during this night with all the rituals and all the ingredients.
-The devotee will break their fast during the night by eating the Prasad from the mandir.
+The priest does the main puja that night with all the rituals and all the ingredients.
+The devotee will break their fast at night by eating the Prasad from the mandir.

 Maha Shivaratri in Nepal

 There is always a story or significance behind celebrating every festival.
-According to Shiva purine once there was a big fight between two of the Hindu gods Brahma and Vishnu.
-They fought over who was superior among them.
-They both were using power to show their superiority.
-The situation got intense and other gods get afraid of.
-They asked lord shiv to intervene.
-Lord Shiva came and he got a plan to end the fight.
-Lord Shiva formed a massive column of fire in between Brahma and Vishnu.
+According to Shiva Purine, there was a big fight between two Hindu gods, Brahma and Vishnu.
+They fought over who was superior.
+They both used power to show their superiority.
+The situation got intense, and other gods got afraid of it.
+They asked Lord Shiva to intervene.
+Lord Shiva came, and he had a plan to end the fight.
+Lord Shiva formed a massive column of fire between Brahma and Vishnu.

 After that, he asked both of them to find a pinnacle or the end of the fire.
-Brahma started searching by going upward and Vishnu, on the other hand, started searching for the end on the ground.
-While searching Brahma can across Ketaki flower flying down slowly.
+Brahma started searching by going upward, and Vishnu, on the other hand, began searching for the back on the ground.
+While searching, Brahma came across a Ketaki flower flying down slowly.

-When Brahma asked Ketaki she replied she was placed at the top of the column as an offering but she was unable to find the end.
-After that Brahma took the Ketaki flower and went to Shiva.
-When Shiva heard this he revealed his true form and got very angry.
+When Brahma asked Ketaki, she replied that she had been placed at the top of the column as an offering but could not find the end.
+After that, Brahma took the Ketaki flower and went to Shiva.
+When Shiva heard this, he revealed his proper form and got very angry.

-Then after Shiva punished Brahma as he was lying and crushed him that no one will ever worship him.
-He also banned Ketaki as she falsely testified Brahma.
+Then Shiva punished Brahma as he was lying and crushed him so that no one would ever worship him.
+He also banned Ketaki as she falsely testified to Brahma.
 This was the day when Lord Shiva turned himself into the form of linga.
 In his anger, he also performed Tandav.
-So Shiva linga is worship on Shiva retry.
-So Shivaratri is not only a festival but also an inconceivably vast definition universe.
+So Shiva linga is worshipped in Shiva retry.
+So Shivaratri is a festival and an inconceivably vast definition of the universe.

 Interested to Travel in Nepal?
 Make Free Inquiry !